DIGITAL PR AND THE CONTENT DISTRIBUTION ECOSYSTEM

 The PESO Media Mix model was developed by the people at SpinSucks.
 It’s designed to bring organization to digital PR optimization.
 It does this by helping define the boundaries of the overall media mix landscape.

 PESO is an acronym for Paid, Earned, Shared and Owned media.
-A
+Any content you are going to produce and distribute will fit into one of these media mix buckets.

 Paid: Any form of “pay to play” advertising, from traditional TV/Newspaper to Facebook marketing.
 This also includes alternate forms of paid media such as promotions and partnerships.